Motorcycle Accidents

 Important considerations when calculating certain types of damages include:

 • Punitive damages: Punitive damages most often come into play if the negligent driver was doing something that was particularly reckless and illegal.
-Drunk driving accidents are the most common type of auto accident personal injury cases where punitive damages become available.
+Drunk driving and texting-while-driving accidents are the most common type of auto accident personal injury cases where punitive damages become available.

 Common Motorcycle Accident Causes

 • Inexperienced or negligent drivers: One of the biggest dangers on the road is drivers who are careless or don’t realize how dangerous they are making traffic for riders.
-Tailgating, failing to adequately check blind spots, or driving under the influence can easily result in accidents that seriously injure or kill riders.
-Riding defensively and maintaining awareness of the road and surrounding vehicles is the best way to attempt avoid accidents with negligent drivers.
+Tailgating, failing to check blind spots, or driving under the influence can easily result in accidents that seriously injure or kill riders.
+Riding defensively and maintaining awareness of the road and surrounding vehicles is the best way to avoid accidents with negligent drivers.
 New riders may also want to consider signing up for advanced riding courses that teach accident avoidance strategies and maneuvers.

-• Weather and dangerous road conditions: Running over potholes or rocks in the road may not always flip a car, truck, or SUV, but it can easily result in a rider being tossed over their handlebars.
-Icy or wet roads can cause cars to slide, but the passengers will be in a protective metal chassis and cushioned by airbags.
+• Weather and dangerous road conditions: Running over potholes or rocks in the road may not always flip a car, truck, or SUV, but it can easily result in a motorcyclist being tossed over their handlebars.
+Icy or wet roads can cause cars to slide, but passengers will be in a protective metal chassis and cushioned by airbags.
 Motorcyclists who slide don’t have the same protection, so road condition-related accidents can be extremely hazardous to riders.
 Make sure your lights, tires, and brakes are always in good working order before you ride.

 • Unsafe lane changes: You don’t have to ride for long before experiencing your first brush with a car invading your lane with seemingly no concern for your safety.
 Many drivers become distracted and don’t adequately check to confirm the lane they’re changing into is clear.
 It would be great if every driver was courteous and looked out for riders, but unfortunately, its not always the case.